 A great source is your group members.
 There is a world of knowledge and limitless ideas in the minds of the people in your group.
 You might want to begin by setting goals and objectives for the semester with your group to help everyone know what should or could be accomplished.
 Next, get together and brainstorm ideas.
 Let your imagination go wild.
 Write down every idea for about two minutes, and then begin to narrow down the true possibilities.
-For more information on brainstorming and creative ways to do it, look in the Leadership Library (1207 UC).

 Make sure that when you are planning an event, you take into consideration every expense possible.
 This could include guest speaker costs (performance, lodging, transportation), refreshments, audio/visual equipment, staffing, promotion, etc. It may be a good idea to budget a little extra money for last-minute expenses.

 Time and Date

 You don't want to have a program on the same night as another big event.
 Also, you don’t want to repeat events that have recently been sponsored, like bringing two big bands within few weeks of each other.
 It is also good to know what is happening so that your group can program cooperatively with another organization.
 For example, if one group is sponsoring a fashion show and would like to have some entertainment before the event, your group may sponsor a band to perform.
 You can check with the Center for Student Enrichment or visit the events calendar to find out what programs or activities are happening during the time period when you would like to do a program.